FuelLabs/sway/docs/src/getting-started/index.md

 - **Sway** - refers to domain-specific language crafted for the Fuel virtual machine; it is inspired by Rust
 - **Forc** - refers to the build system and package manager for Sway, similar to Cargo for Rust.

+Go [here](./sway-toolchain.md) for more detailed information about each of these components

 ## 1. Installing Fuel and Sway

 ### a) Install Rust as a dependency